yubik-studio/yubik-studio.github.io/README.md

 ### I can help you on a wide range of projects.

-Research and development is always interesting, but also think of me for analysis, requirements, architecture, use cases and other early-stage work, where business experience and **authentic human intelligence** will save you time and money down the road.
+Research and development are always interesting, but also think of me for analysis, requirements, architecture, use cases and other early-stage work, where business experience and **authentic human intelligence** will save you time and money down the road.
 I can also help you with teaching and tutoring in math, physics, and computer science (at all levels), or with anything more specialized that you see on my resume below.

 I am available on contract at market rates.
 You won't have to pay a Director of Engineering rate for short term help with SR&ED tax credits, Mitacs documentation, NSERC grant applications, USPTO patent applications, preparation of technical papers for publication (Latex, Word, etc.) or similar work.
+I can also help you bring large and ambitious strategic concepts down to manageable size (I'm a good listener).

 #### You can reach me by message on LinkedIn, or by e-mail at **[andrew@yubik.com](mailto:andrew@yubik.com).**